mikf/gallery-dl/CONTRIBUTING.md

 ## Code Changes

 + Pull Requests should come from your work-in-progress branch and could be associated with an issue as necessary.
-+ Github Actions are in place to ensure Python compatability and formatting.
++ Github Actions are in place to ensure Python compatibility and formatting.
 Specifically:
-  + Python features are intended to maintain compability to Python 3.4 and up [beware fstrings, walrus, etc]
+  + Python features are intended to maintain compatibility to Python 3.4 and up [beware fstrings, walrus, etc]
   + flake8 will cause an action to fail [beware E501 for example]